nus-cs2103/website-base/admin/project-constraints.md

 * **Constraint-Morph**: The final product should be a result of morphing the given code base. i.e. enhance and/or evolve the given code to arrive at the new software.
 However, you are allowed to replace all existing code with new code, as long as it is done incrementally. %%e.g. one feature/component at a time%%<br/>
   %%**Reason:** To ensure your code has a decent quality level from the start.%%

+* **Constraint-Incremental**: The product needs to be developed incrementally over the project duration (week 6-13).
+While it is fine to do less in some weeks and more in other weeks, a reasonably consistent delivery rate is expected.
+For example, it is not acceptable to do the entire project over the recess week and do almost nothing for the remainder of the semester. %%&nbsp;Reasons: 1.To simulate a real project where you have to work on a code base over a long period, possibly with breaks in the middle.
+2. To learn how to deliver big features in small increments.%%

 <span id="constraint-cli">